Researchers at ARKEN

 Gether holds seats on a wide range of boards and committees.
 Examples include the board of Henie Onstad Kunstsenter (2010-13), the advisory board at the Department of Communication, Business and Information Technologies at Roskilde University and the steering committee of Danske Bank’s foundation Danske Initiativpuljer (2006–09).

 Naja Rasmussen, MA

 Rasmussen has edited the exhibition catalogues Frida Kahlo.
 A Life in Art (2013) and Treffpunkt.
 Berlin (2012) as well as the publication The Dresing Donation (2011).
-Rasmussen has contributed articles to Danish and international art publications and exhibition catalogues writing about artists such as Erik Steffensen, Jeanette Hillig, Troels Sandegaard and Darren Almond.
+Rasmussen has contributed articles to Danish and international art publications and exhibition catalogues writing about artists such as Louise Nevelson, Darren Almond, Erik Steffensen, Jeanette Hillig and Troels Sandegaard.
 At ARKEN, she has written on contemporary art from and about Berlin, hyperrealism, post-humanism and human copies in art, J.F.
 Willumsen’s oeuvre and its inspiration from mass and popular culture, as well as several articles on Niki de Saint Phalle, her feminism and her explorations of different materials.
 Rasmussen’s peer-reviewed research article on Pablo Picasso’s depictions of women is based on feminist theory focusing on gaze, gender, desire and the urge to see and be seen.

 In her research, Naja Rasmussen is particularly interested in perception and reception theory, visual cultural theory and museology, including archival curation, phenomenology, materiality, conceptual art and aesthetic and feminist theory.
 Rasmussen also has extensive teaching experience, including from the Open University and is an experienced public speaker.